 view in-application notifications

-During the registration process, we will ask the child to provide certain personal data for security purposes and so we can send notices to parents, including:
+During the registration process, we will ask the child to provide certain personal data, including:

 a parent or guardian’s email address